 Counter Loops are installed at the Ticket Office and the main Reception within the Grandstand, these are identifiable by way of a sticker at these locations.

 There is a dedicated viewing area directly adjacent to the Sports Bar at the Grandstand looking out on to the track above the steppings.
-This area is manned by a race day steward and we would ask that just one personal assistant accompanies a racegoer using these facilities in order to ease over-crowing during peak periods.
+This area is manned by a race day steward and we would ask that just one personal assistant accompanies a racegoer using these facilities in order to ease over-crowding during peak periods.
 Chairs are available on request via a race day steward for this area only.

 PERSONAL ASSISTANT ADMISSION

 Should a disabled visitor need to bring a personal assistant and provided that they purchase a valid admission ticket for themselves, they are entitled to apply for one complimentary admission ticket for their personal assistant.
 Tickets for personal assistants are available on the day from the Ticket Office but we recommend contacting the sales team in advance, PA tickets for Feature Days & Concerts MUST be prebooked.

 Currently those who receive one of the following benefits are eligible to apply for a free personal assistant ticket: